 - Coordinating annual loss certifications with the captive’s independent actuarial firms.

 - Insuring the smooth flow of information between parties impacting financial management of the captive.

 - Acting as liaison between the captive and the domiciliary Captive Insurance Regulator and working with examiners during examination.

 - Providing regulatory compliance services with the domiciliary state and any states in which the captive conducts business.

 - Preparing for the domiciliary-based annual board meeting.

 - Preparing a package for all directors and officers attending the annual board meeting, and making presentations at such meetings, as requested.

 Let Risk Services help you navigate through the alternative insurance maze.
 Reach out to discuss how our innovative insurance solutions can fulfill your business needs.Contact Us

-Words of wisdom from our CEO, Mike Rogers
+Words of wisdom from our CEO, Michael Rogers

 “I first reached out to Risk Services in 2003 for assistance with finding reinsurance on a nursing home program.
 Prior to that first contact, I hit a dead-end with every previous effort with intermediaries and markets.
 It was apparent from the outset that Risk Services had the market credibility necessary to allow us to get in front of reinsurers and tell our story.
 Risk Services came through with a reinsurance program, and our relationship expanded as we hired them for Captive Management services.
 Since 2003 we’ve been fortunate to work with many fine vendors in the various services needed for our Risk Retention Groups.
 We believe Risk Services to be irreplaceable.
 Their knowledge, professionalism, capabilities and responsiveness quite simply, are second to none.”